javintx/the-crm-service/README.md

 - The user reference in the customer could be validated with persistence and could be extracted from the request.
 - Check that if the only test are the e2e test, the coverage does not change.
 - Add a main Application that reads by parameter what application starts.
+- Customize e2e test to launch with all applications.